 Parabens are compounds found in creamy personal care items that provide products with some sort of molecular structure.
 These closely resemble estrogen in the male body, and can create huge endocrine imbalances.
 Stay away!

 Related: 5 Ways BPA Will Ruin Your Health

 Methylate Your Estrogen Away

 Estrogen, structurally, is imbalanced.
 Essentially, the molecule is not structurally complete and requires an extra methyl group for this to occur.
 Once the estrogen molecule is methylated, it is rendered inert and therefore is pretty useless in the body.
 The body will then rid itself of the molecule through a process known as chelation.
 This is a quite straightforward and effective way of lowering estrogen levels.
 Betaine and choline are the most effective methylators for estrogen.
-The best sources of betaine include beets, wheat bran, spinach, and shrimp.
+The best sources of betaine include beets, wheat bran, spinach and shrimp.
 By consuming adequate amounts of an estrogen methylator regularly, you will start to see lower estrogen levels and higher T levels in no time.

-Estrogen is one of the most effective testosterone blockers in the male body, and unfortunately, is quite easy to encounter.
+Estrogen is one of the most effective testosterone blockers in the male body, and unfortunately, it is quite easy to encounter.
 It is important to take great care and make suitable lifestyle choices in order to avoid over-exposure to estrogen.
 Building up testosterone levels is certainly no simple task, and high estrogen levels can make it nearly impossible.
-However, through careful fat loss, avoidance of estrogen mimickers such as BPA, parabens, and phthalates, and taking a methylator to chelate estrogen molecules, lowering estrogen levels does not need to be as difficult as it may seem.
+However, through careful fat loss, avoidance of estrogen mimickers such as BPA, parabens and phthalates, and taking a methylator to chelate estrogen molecules, lowering estrogen levels does not need to be as difficult as it may seem.